-With regional organized crime networks invariably operating on a global level, the role of INTERPOL’s National Central Bureau (NCB) in Ecuador is crucial to safeguarding national and regional security.
+With regional organized crime networks invariably operating on a global level, the role of Ecuador’s INTERPOL’s National Central Bureau (NCB) in Quito is crucial to safeguarding national and regional security.

 INTERPOL in Ecuador

 The Quito NCB is part of the Criminal Investigations Department of Ecuador’s National Police.
 It provides around the clock services to front line officers nationwide, serving as their exclusive national platform for working with law enforcement partners in the rest of the world.

 By providing globally-sourced intelligence about regional crime, the NCB helps police officers across the country to detect and investigate the flow of illicit goods along trafficking routes in and around the country.
 It plays a central role in preventing the country and surrounding region from serving international organized crime.